 - The default data type of an output field is the same as the data type of the first input field (of that name) it encounters.
-You can manually change the data type at any time to any other valid data type.
+You can change the data type to another valid data type.

 If the Field Map parameter is specified with the Join merge rule, there is no way to guarantee that the order of the joined values will be consistent with the row order of the Join Table Field parameter if the values are not unique.
 For example, if three features with the ANIMAL attribute values of mouse, cat, and dog are joined, the result will not necessarily be in the order mouse, cat, and dog.

 The Validate Join tool can be used to validate a join between two layers or tables to determine if the layers or

 tables have valid field names and Object ID fields, if the join

 produces matching records, if the join is a one-to-one or one-to-many join, and